single-cell-data/TileDB-SOMA/apis/python/remote_tests/README.md

 Then use `tiledbsoma.io.from_h5ad` with the following sources and data:

-* Preferr a bare Docker image
+* Prefer a bare Docker image
 * Repeat for all desired TileDB-SOMA versions:
   * `pip install tiledbsoma==1.15.7` (or whichever version)
   * Ingest to `s3://tiledb-unittest/soma-prod-test-data/1.15.7/pbmc3k_unprocessed_1.15.7`